nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Saving Data
 1. Dealing with corrupted data file
-   * To simulate a corrupted data file, <br>
+   * To simulate a corrupted data file, modify the format of the data stored in `ingredients.txt` file. <br>
-   Expected: MealCompanion to throw error message notifying users of corrupted data file.
+   Expected: MealCompanion to throw error message notifying users of corrupted data file, program still runs normally.

 ###### [Back to the top](#developer-guide)